sergiusens/snappy-docs/reference/plugins/catkin.md

 ---
-title: "The catkin plugin"
+title: The catkin plugin
 ---

 The catkin plugin is useful for building ROS parts.

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - catkin-packages:
       (list of strings)